gracierichards/portfolio_manager/assignment4/res/DESIGN-README.txt

 View

   The View component handles user interface elements and presentation logic.
-It provides visual representations of portfolio data and interacts with users through a command-line interface (CLI) or graphical user interface (GUI).
+It provides visual representations of portfolio data and interacts with users through a command-line interface (CLI).
 Key classes in the View component include:

-  View: Implements methods for displaying portfolio data, ticker symbol matches, and portfolio values to users.
+  View: Implements methods for displaying portfolio data, ticker symbol matches, portfolio values to users, shows crossovers, displays the cost basis and portfolio value on given dates to the user.

 Main: Instantiates the Model, View, and Controller.
-Implements a command-line interface for user interaction, continuously accepting input from the command-line, and passes commands to the controller.
+Implements a command-line interface for user interaction, continuously accepting input from the
+      command-line, and passes commands to the controller.

 Controller